BlackBladeDesign/NodeMaster/README.md

 - Choose whether to add Image Texture Nodes, and then whether those nodes will load image texture assets when you set a path or load/reload.
 - Choose the file type in 'File Settings'.
 - In Material Settings, choose whether to add a GLTF/GLB output node, for GLB files.
 (Note that Tex Co-Ord and Displacement are non functional currently)
 - Adjust the suffixes for each texture in 'Texture Suffixes'.
 Eg. if your texture name in your files is "MaterialName_NormalMap.jpg" instead of MaterialName_Normal.jpg, change the suffix for it to find the file.
 Same with Color, BaseColor etc.
+- Once satisfied with the settings, use the "Set Texture Path" button to find your texture folder.
+Once you are in the folder, click to load.
+This will automatically load the textures.
+- to reload the textures again - helpful when making changes to textures from substance and re-exporting, simply use the Load/Reload button.

 **Tools:**
 - Clean Duplicate Materials.
 (Dangerous, ensure all your unique materials are named correctly and not indexed.
 This will remove any indexed material.